Nordes/HoNoSoFt.DotNet.Web.Spa.ProjectTemplates/README.md

 | vendors.js | 526 kb | 124 kb |

 > Vendors files are the library from within nodejs we use (i.e.: VueJs and VueRouter just to name it)

+## More information about what's inside or how it works?
+The wiki is currently under construction.
+So please visit sometimes ;).

 ## About the author
 My name is Nordès Ménard-Lamarre, you can find more details on me over my [blog](https://blog.honosoft.com) (FR) or over [HoNoSoFt site](https://www.honosoft.com).